Dean Gardens: History

 The house was first put up for sale in 1994, two years after its completion.
 Since that time, it attracted media notoriety for having gone unsold for 17 years.
 Reasons why it never sold include its so-called, "Liberace-meets-Napoleon design," which include pink themes, a Moroccan theater, 24-karat-gold sinks, a Hawaiian-art gallery, a 1950s-style dance hall, French Empire-style furniture, 13 fireplaces and a 24-seat dining room with a wall-sized aquarium called, the "Predator Tank."

 Dean Gardens was sold in 2010 to Tyler Perry, the Atlanta-based entertainment mogul, for $7.6 million, down from its original asking price of $40 million.
 Perry demolished the home to build a more energy-efficient and sustainable residence.
 However he failed to build anything and sold the land for $9.2 million to Lennar.
 Lennar planned on building 70 homes, but due to land erosion and restrictions about building too close to the river, much of the land was unbuildable.
 Because it was not enough homes to turn a profit, Lennar canceled construction in February 2017, but not before streets and other landscape features had been built at a cost of nearly $13 million.
 In 2017, the property was for sale by Lennar, with 61 empty lots and 3 completed homes.
+The property was later developed in 2018 and 2019 into the Bayard gated subdivision with 64 total single family homes.